luisregardiz/burger-api/README.md

 -------------

 The API provides the following endpoints:
+-   `GET /api`: Retrieves the Swagger documentation for this API.
 -   `GET /burgers`: Get a list of all burgers
 -   `GET /burgers/:id`: Get a single burger by ID
 -   `POST /burgers`: Add a burger to the list